Frequently Asked Questions

 Gravel

 • Gravel size differs depending on what you need.
 Driveways use larger gravel than simple footpaths.
-We’ll evaluate what you need when we come out to figure out what you need.
+We’ll evaluate what you need when we perform the first walkthrough.

 • It’s generally advised to lay more gravel every 2 to 3 years.